 Ben joined Cognizant in 2011, from Gartner, where he spent 15 years researching and advising on areas such as Cloud Computing and Global Sourcing.
 Prior to Gartner Ben worked for a number of consulting companies including Coopers and Lybrand.

 At Gartner Ben was the lead analyst on all things “Cloud”; he wrote the industry’s first research notes on Cloud Computing (in 1997!), and Salesforce.com (in 2001), and became well known for providing provocative but accurate predictions about the future of IT.
 In 2007, Ben won Gartner’s prestigious annual Thought Leader Award.

-Ben’s expertise in helping clients see around corners, think the unthinkable, and calculate the compound annual growth rate of unintended consequences has made him an internationally recognized aspect on leading edge technology and its intersection with business and society.
+Ben’s expertise in helping clients see around corners, think the unthinkable, and calculate the compound annual growth rate of unintended consequences has made him an internationally recognized expert on leading edge technology and its intersection with business and society.
 His work has been featured in the Wall Street Journal, the Financial Times, the London Times, Forbes, Fortune, the MIT Review, the Daily Telegraph, Quartz, Inc., Axios, the Australian, and the Economic Times.

 Based in Boston since 2000, Ben graduated with a degree in Philosophy from Manchester University in the UK where he grew up.

 Unbelievably, it’s almost 25 years since my old man went to meet his maker.
 25 years.
 As the esteemed British philosopher,...

 7 MinutesRead Article

 In 1831, Manchester Royal Infirmary in the UK used 50,000 leeches in treating the ill of the first great industrial city.
 Twenty...